olanrewaju-M-Yusuf/cyberdefender/Automatic-detection-of-encoded-data-using-CyberChef-Magic.md

 ### Speculative execution

-For every pattern that matches, the corresponding operation is speculatively executed to determine what the output looks like.
+For every pattern that matches, the corresponding operation is speculatively executed.
 Various metrics are collected for each of these possible branches to determine whether they look like valid data or not.
 Each branch is also checked for further pattern matches, meaning that data under multiple levels of encoding can be unwrapped recursively.
 The maximum number of levels of recursion is controlled by the 'Depth' argument.

 The methods used to detect how "valid" the data looks are as follows, ranging from simple to more complex techniques: